The Seven Churches of Revelation

-"And it happened, while Apollos was at Corinth, that Paul, having passed through the upper regions, came to Ephesus.
-And finding some disciples he said to them, "Did you receive the Holy Spirit when you believed?"
-So they said to him, "We have not so much as heard whether there is a Holy Spirit."
-And he said to them, "Into what then were you baptized?"
-So they said, "Into John’s baptism."
+Paul traveled through the upper parts and came to Ephesus; and when he found certain disciples, 2.
+He said to them, "Did you receive the Holy Spirit after you believed?"
+And they said to him, "We have not even heard that there is a Holy Spirit."

 5. And after hearing this, they were baptized . . .
 (Acts 19)

 Although Paul visited the city briefly during his second missionary journey, he returned during his third missionary journey and stayed for a little more than three years.